Mesh Input/Output

 MEDIT Format

-The MEDIT format is commonly used with MMG and ISCD tools:
+The MEDIT format is commonly used with the MMG mesh adaptation tools:

 Complete Example